 The night of October 12, 1917, a terrible storm and winds descended on Fatima and the surrounding areas.
 Nonetheless,

 70,000 brave souls withstood the onslaught to be present for the day of the miracle.

-The Lady appeared in the rain on October 13, 1917 over the azinheira.
+The Lady appeared at Cova da Iria in the rain on October 13, 1917 over the azinheira.
 "I have come to tell you to build a chapel here in my honor.

 Her face became graver as she continued, "Let them offend our God no more, for He is already much offended."

-1925, Mary appeared to Lucia and further explained the Communion of reparation of the First Saturdays: "Look, my daughter, at my Heart wounded... with the thorns of ungrateful men...
+Lucia entered the Sisters of St. Dorothy at Vilar, near Porto, Portugal in 1921 and later became Sister Maria of the Sorrows.
+On December 10, 1925 in her convent in Pontevedra, Spain, Mary appeared to Lucia and further explained the Communion of reparation of the First Saturdays: "Look, my daughter, at my Heart surrounded with the thorns with which ungrateful men wound it by their blasphemies and iniquities.
 You, at least, try to console me, and announce that I promise to assist at the hour of death, with the graces necessary for salvation, all those who, on the first Saturdays of five consecutive months, confess, receive Holy Communion, recite the Rosary, and keep me company for a quarter of an hour meditating on its mysteries with the intention of offering me reparation."